ksclarke/solr-jetty-maven/README.md

 # solr-jetty-maven

 A Solr project that runs in a Jetty container in a Maven 3 environment.
 It also contains a Solr Maven plugin that allows you to create and delete cores.
+This project currently supports Solr version 4.5.1.

 ### Introduction